snipsco/snips-nlu/docs/source/quickstart.rst

-Our NLU engine is now trained to recognize new utterances that extend beyond what is strictly contained in the dataset, it is able to *generalize*.
+Our NLU engine is now trained to recognize new utterances that extend beyond what is strictly contained in the dataset: it is able to *generalize*.

 Let's try to parse something now!